GraphQL – Ponder

 Query the autogenerated GraphQL API

-Ponder automatically generates a GraphQL API based on the tables defined in ponder.schema.ts.
+Ponder automatically generates a GraphQL API based on the tables, views, and relations defined in ponder.schema.ts.

 To enable the GraphQL API, register the graphql Hono middleware.